F5EMEA/oltra/examples/cis/cis-crd/VirtualServer/Basic/README.md

     servicePort: 80
 ```

-Change the working directory to `host-routing`.
+Change the working directory to `basic`.
 ```
 cd ~/oltra/examples/cis/cis-crd/VirtualServer/Basic
 ```

 Create the VS CRD resource.
 ```
 kubectl apply -f virtual-single-pool.yml
 ```
-CIS will create a Virtual Server on BIG-IP with VIP `10.1.10.55` and attaches a policy which forwards all traffic to pool echo-svc when the Host Header is equal to `app1.f5demo.local`.
+CIS will create a Virtual Server on BIG-IP with VIP `10.1.10.55` and will attach a policy that forwards all traffic to pool echo-svc when the Host Header is equal to `app1.f5demo.local`.

 Confirm that the VS CRD is deployed correctly.
 You should see `Ok` under the Status column for the VirtualServer that was just deployed.
 ```
-kubectl get vs
+kubectl get vs single-pool-vs
 ```

 Try accessing the service with curl as per the examples below.